howesa/CHI22-CogMod-Tutorial/README.md

 ### Getting started

-1. In a Chrome browser navigate to Google Colab and create a new notebook (link in bottom right of the pop-up).
+1. In a Chrome browser navigate to Google Drive and create a new notebook (the link under "more" in bottom right of the + pop-up).

 2. In a code cell, mount Google drive